danie11am/danie11am.github.io/_posts/2017-01-27-lessons-learnt-on-swift-3-Migration.md

 ### Merge conflicts

 Once you started the migration work on a feature branch, your team members usually would still need to continue development on the original branch with the older Swift version.
 That inevitably results in merge conflicts.
-Merging conflicts is not fun, so you should minimise the code gap that may follow.
-That means:

-- Choose a time window to start Swift migration when there is not as much coding activity, e.g. weekends, holiday period, etc.
+To minimise merge conflict, choose a time window to start Swift migration when there are minimal coding activity.
+Avoid major feature work/re-factoring in parralel while Swift migration is happening.
-- Ask team members to avoid any major work/re-factoring while you are working on Swift migration.
-- Finish the migration work ASAP.

-A few words on the basics of resolving merge conflicts - Get a clear understanding of the two diff sections provided by git, and remember them well:
+Quick reference for resolving merge conflict:

 ```
 <<<<< HEAD
-// This is how the code originally looked in your environment/branch before the merge event.
-I.e. “Mine"
+// "Mine" - your local code before the merge event.
 =====
-// This is how the code in the remote develop looks when you do the merge.
-I.e. “Theirs"
+// “Theirs" - code in the remote branch.
 <<<<< develop
 ```

 The two sections may look very similar and therefore it is easy to lose changes.
-You should go through them line by line and pick the intended changes.
-Find and talk to the author if needed.
-One thing is certain - the first and last line of the two sections are always different - so don’t lose those changes.
+Consider every line and what the remote changes are, then apply it to local if needed.

 ### NSThing -> Thing

 All NSThing types have been converted to just Thing. `NSDate` -> `Date`, `NSString` -> `String`, etc. A lot of times it would just work once you change the types in declaration or signature of functions.
 However, a lot other times it would not work, and you may need to cast back to the NS type to reach your property/function.

-For example, we have written a helper function in a `NSError` category, and this is how we would call it in Swift 3:
+For example, we previously had a `NSError` helper function in Swift 2.3, and the rewrite in Swift 3 would be:

 ```
 // Swift 2.3 - This is how it looks like originally.